MohamedELHalmoushy/Halmoushy-Portfolio/README.md

 ---

 ## 📄 License

-MIT — Free to use and adapt.
+all copyrights reserved for Mohamed EL-Halmoushy
 ---

-*Built with ❤️ for Mohamed Ayman El-Halmoushy*
+*Built by Mohamed Ayman El-Halmoushy*